Online Art Travels: An Ultimate Banksy City Guide

 On Broadway, San Francisco, open criticism of American politics is depicted.
 If at First You Don’t Succeed – Call an Airstrike, says a child wearing a gas mask.
 The usual, ironic Banksy develops in his own version of a famous quote.
 The work is at a high position and is only perceivable because of sun during the day.

-Toronto was the scene of another graffiti battle, the one against the Grey Ghost.
+Toronto, another position on our Banksy guide, was the scene of another graffiti battle, the one against the Grey Ghost.
 He was a mysterious figure who painted over graffiti with a grey tone.
-Although he covered many of Banksy’s pieces, two still remain.
-The one in Church Street represents a man hugging a kid and another man on the other side, who seems to be looking at the word “Banksy”.
+He covered many of Banksy’s pieces, unfortunately none of them can be seen today.
+The one in Church Street, represented a man hugging a kid and another man on the other side, who seems to be looking at the word “Banksy”.

 The other one, Guard with Balloon Dog, was put in a museum to be preserved.